human-centered-ai-lab/app-covid-19-playground/README.md

 # COVID-19 Playground

-Analyze some Covid data and draw diagrams
+Analyze some Covid data to draw diagram